rusty-bits/OC-tool/README.md

 ---

 **Description of files in `Docs` directory:**
 `Sample.plist` and `SampleFull.plist` are from acidanthera/OpenCorePkg/Docs and will also be found locally in `OC-tool/resources/UDK/OpenCorePkg/Docs` they are updated when the update command is used, there is a notification if they have been updated, check the `OpenCorePkg/Docs/Configuration.pdf` document and update `RELEASE/config.plist` or `DEBUG/config.plist` when needed

 `repo.plist` is a plist linking efi and kext files to their repositories

+`usage.txt` text file with formatted text to show tool help/usage with -h flag

 ---